karolkalinski/karolkalinski.github.io/_posts/2015-11-17-each-time-you-inject-a-factory-fairy-tail-dies.md

 {% endhighlight %}

 ## Sum up
-Injection factory brings at least two architectural smells to your.
-Avoid it, unless you have no human fillings to fairy tales.
+Injection factory brings at least two architectural smells to your code.
+Avoid it, unless you have no human fillings to fairies.

 Sample code can be found here [Don't inject factories at github](https://github.com/karolkalinski/dontinjectfactories)